rust-lang/reference/src/inline-assembly.md

   - Refer to the unsafe code guidelines for the exact rules.
   - If the `readonly` option is set, then only memory reads are allowed.
   - If the `nomem` option is set then no reads or writes to memory are allowed.
-  - These rules do not apply to memory which is private to the asm code, such as stack space allocated within the asm block.
+  - These rules do not apply to memory which is private to the asm code, such as stack space allocated within the assembly code.

 r[asm.rules.black-box]
 - The compiler cannot assume that the instructions in the asm are the ones that will actually end up executed.